8Dion8/walconf-dots/README.md

-# dotfiles
+# walconf-dots
-My Linux .dotfiles
+.dotfiles for one of my previous linux rices, with full pywal support